LATEST ENTRIES

 Zoroastrian and Mithraic Sites of the Caucasus

 The Caucasus has acted a vital conduit between the Iranian plateau-Eastern Anatolia axis and Eastern Europe.
-The photo survey below
+The photo survey below illustrates the legacy of

 Battle Simulation: Celtic Warrior versus Iranian Immortal Guard